 - What distractions cause me to lose time and focus?

 This review can help people optimise their home working environment.
-For tips on productive home working, check out our blog section.
+For tips on how to be productive working from home working, check our Blog.

 Consider the time and location dependency of the work.
 Is there a requirement to support others at set times?
 Is there a need to access office-based files or systems?
 Which tasks are independent of time and location?